-According to Nation Master, the violent crime rate in Germany was 6,386 (per 100 thousand people) in 2020, putting it below France and UK on the international list of violent crime rate-by-country.
-That said, no country is completely free of crime, so taking some basic precautions when traveling is still important.
+According to Nation Master, the violent crime rate in Germany was 6,386 (per 100 thousand people) in 2020, putting it below France and the United Kingdom on the international list of violent crime rate-by-country.
+No country is completely free of crime, so taking some basic precautions when traveling is still important.

 For example, always keep your belongings close to you and avoid walking alone at night in unfamiliar areas.
 Following these simple guidelines can help ensure your trip to Germany is enjoyable and safe.

 The murder rate in Germany is 0.86 (per 100 thousand people), which again is below France and UK.

 Overall, Germany isn’t the safest place for a woman traveling alone, but it’s still safer than most other countries.